 The Texas Education Code requires that a student be in attendance for 90% of the days a class is offered during a semester in order to be awarded credit for that class (TEC 25.092).
-Additionally, HISD states that students with three or more unexcused absences in any credit course will have their credit withheld and an asterisk () will appear on the student's report card.
+Additionally, HISD states that students with three or more unexcused or excused absences in any credit course will have their credit withheld and an asterisk (NG) will appear on the student's report card.

-NOTE: A student may be passing the course, but if they have five or more unexcused absences and a resulting asterisk, credit will be withheld.
+NOTE: A student may be passing the course, but if they have three or more unexcused absences and a resulting "NG". credit will be withheld.